Britons warned energy bills could jump another 40% in October | Headlines

 Household energy bills in Britain look set to surge by another 40% in October, the industry regulator warned on Tuesday, deepening a cost-of-living crisis that is piling pressure on the government to do more to help the poorest.

-"We are only part-way through the price cap window but we are expecting a price cap in October in the region of 2,800 pounds," Ofgem Chief Executive Officer Jonathan Brearley told a Parliamentary committee.
-If confirmed, a cap of around 2,800 pounds would be higher than forecasts from Cornwall Insight, which had previously showed analysts expected it to rise to an average of 2,595 pounds a year.
+"We are only part-way through the price cap window but we are expecting a price cap in October in the region of 2,800 pounds," Ofgem Chief Executive Officer Jonathan Brearley told a parliamentary committee.
+If confirmed, the cap would be higher than forecasts from Cornwall Insight, which had previously showed analysts expected it to rise to an average of 2,595 pounds a year.

+The increase would add to stresses Britons are already feeling from a spike in the cost of most essentials from food to fuel, ramping up the pressure on Prime Minister Boris Johnson's government to step in.
+"This will cause enormous worry for families already facing soaring bills," said Rachel Reeves, the opposition Labour Party's finance spokesperson.
+"We need an emergency budget now, with a windfall tax on oil and gas producer profits to lower bills."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)